reshmaks/Res---Tryhackme-writeup/README.md

 ![Web Application on Port 80](images/web_application .png)

-Next I ran a directory scan using Dirbuster to look for any hidden directories or files. but no hidden directories was found.
+Next I ran a directory scan using Dirbuster to look for any hidden directories or files, but no hidden directories was found.

 ![web directory enumeration screenshot](/images/dirbuster.png)